 Bubblers are glass pipes that have a chamber for water.
 Named after the bubbling sound they make when taking a hit, bubblers will be smoked like a glass pipe and provide the added benefits of water filtration.

 Bongs are usually larger and cylinder shaped, allowing for a larger hit.
 Some bongs will have a carb hole like pipes, but many have a slide mechanism allowing you to remove the bowl from the bong.
 Again, choices abound when choosing a bong or water pipe.
+You can even go DIY and build your own gravity bong for potent hits while conserving cannabis.
 The most popular materials are either glass or an acrylic plastic.

 To smoke cannabis flower from a bong, follow these steps:

 - Pack bowl with desired amount of ground marijuana.

 - Bring bong to your lips.
 If there is a carb, cover it with your finger.